-At present Chandu Lal the son of Lachman Das and grandson of Gokul is the only member of the family, who has adopted the family tradition of painting, and is trying hard to revive the art.
-After the fall of feudal system, he adopted this art and has created some beautiful paintings.
+At present Chandu Lal, the son of Lachman Das and grandson of Gokul is the only member of the family, who has adopted the family tradition of painting and is trying hard to revive the art.
+After the fall of the feudal system, he adopted this art and has created some beautiful paintings.
 His painting of Durga and 10 Sikh Gurus won him acclaim. from the art critics.
 He has created thousands of paintings in this style and several one-man shows were organized by different galleries and institutions to highlight the art pieces.

 The great ruler of Kangra, Maharajah Sansar Chand (1765–1823 AD) was a patron of art and literature.
 He was fond of paintings, but it would have been still better had he directed the artists more rigorously.
-He had number of artists in his court, who could draw and paint in detail, but they lacked in the division of spaces.
+He had a number of artists in his court, who could draw and paint in detail, but they lacked in the division of spaces.

 The observation by a reputed art critic indicates that as far as paintings and drawings were concerned, the artists were quite deft, but lacked the knowledge of division and creative use of spaces.